integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.0.0_setup.md

 ```

 ## 6. Fund validators on Rootchain
 in order for validators to be able to send transactions to Ethereum, they need to be funded in order to be able to cover gas cost.
 This command is for testing purposes only.
-The `mint` flag indicates if the state token deployer should mint root tokens to the given validators.
 ```
- ./polygon-edge rootchain fund --addresses <validator_addresses_here> --amounts <funding_amounts_here> --json-rpc <rootchain_rpc_here> --private-key <your_hex_encoded_private_key_here> --mint
+ ./polygon-edge rootchain fund --addresses <validator_addresses_here> --amounts <funding_amounts_here> --json-rpc <rootchain_rpc_here> --private-key <your_hex_encoded_private_key_here>
 ```

 ## 7. Whitelist validators on Rootchain